Recipes, Sausage Recipes, Venison Recipes

 2. Start by cracking 3 eggs into a measuring jug and noting the level they reach.

 4. Whisk the eggs and milk together.
-Next, measure out the flour to the same level in the measuring jug.
+Next, measure the flour to the same level in the measuring jug.

-For the onion gravy
+For the Onion Gravy:

 2. Keep the heat high and cook the onions for 5 minutes, stirring occasionally, allowing them to take on some colour.

-3. Turn the heat down to low, cover with a lid, and continue cooking for a further 15 minutes, stirring regularly.
+3. Turn the heat down to low, cover with a lid, and continue cooking for a further 15-minutes, stirring regularly.

 4. Sprinkle the flour into the pan, stir thoroughly, then add the cider and bring to a boil, stirring regularly.

-To cook the toad in the hole
+To Cook the Toad in the Hole:

 1. Preheat your oven to 220°C.

-4. Cook at 220°C for 5 minutes, then reduce the heat to 165°C and cook for a further 20-25 minutes.
+Cook at 220°C for 5-minutes, then reduce the heat to 165°C and cook for a further 20-25 minutes.

 Shop the ingredients